-Starting in 2013, the prize was awarded by the Hamburg Center for Ultrfast Imaging (CUI) and the Joachim Herz Stiftung and comprised an award certificate as well as and a personal prize money of € 40.000 in personal prize money.
-As of 2018, the prize will be awarded together with the Joachim Herz Stiftung and the Wolfgang Pauli Centre (WPC) of the University of Hamburg and DESY.
-It now involves all areas of theoretical physics and is endowed with € 100.000 in prize money.
+Starting in 2013, the prize was awarded by the Hamburg Centre for Ultrafast Imaging (CUI) and the Joachim Herz Foundation and comprised an award certificate as well as and a personal prize money of € 40.000 in personal prize money.
+As of 2018, the prizeisawarded together with the Joachim Herz Foundation and the Wolfgang Pauli Centre (WPC) of the Universität Hamburg and DESY as well as with the two clusters of excellence of the Universität Hamburg "CUI: Advanced Imaging of Matter" and “Quantum Universe”.
+It now involves all areas of theoretical physics and is endowed with € 137.036 in total – a figure that plays on Sommerfeld’s fine-structure constant, - and is thereby one of the most valuable German prizes for physics.
 The prize winner is expected to interact with the cluster´s research groups, especially with its young researchers (e.g. via lectures and seminars) during one or more visits to Hamburg.

 Nominations may be submitted by Hamburg physics institutes, the Board of the Deutsche Physikalische Gesellschaft e.
 V. (DPG), as well as former awardees and jury members.
 The award ceremony takes place an international theoretical physics conference in Hamburg in November.